glumb/pico_cache/README.md

 ##Installation

-To install the Pico Cache plugin, simply download the `pico_cache.php` and put it in the plugins directory `{picoInstallation}/plugins/`.
+To install the Pico Cache plugin, simply download the `pico_xcache.php` and put it in the plugins directory `{picoInstallation}/plugins/`.

 ##Configuration